flytegg/plugin-portal/README.md

 Plugin Portal is an in-game Minecraft plugin downloader and updater using the SpigotMC, Modrinth & Hangar marketplaces.
 View resource data, install and update plugins all from the comfort of your Minecraft chatbar.

-Download a Release or grab it from your favourite marketplace:
+Grab it from your favourite marketplace:

 * **SpigotMC:** https://www.spigotmc.org/resources/plugin-portal.108700/
 * **Modrinth:** https://modrinth.com/plugin/pluginportal